Sam-Max/plugin.video.jacktook/README.md

 ## How to run Zilean service using Docker:

 Detailed instructions are available at [Zilean](https://github.com/iPromKnight/zilean)

+## How to run Jackgram service using Docker:

+Detailed instructions are available at [Jackgram](https://github.com/sam-max/Jackgram)

 ## How to run Jacktorr Engine using Docker Compose (optional):